-This Continuing Disclosure Undertaking (this "Disclosure Certificate") is executed and delivered by the COLORADO HOUSING AND FINANCE AUTHORITY, a body corporate and political subdivision of the State of Colorado (the "Authority"), in connection with the offering of the Authority's Single Family Mortgage Class I Bonds, 2019 Series F (Non-AMT), Single Family Mortgage Federally Taxable Class I Adjustable Rate Bonds, 2019 Series G-1, and Single Family Mortgage Federally Taxable Class I Adjustable Rate Bonds, 2019 Series G-2 (collectively, the "Series Bonds").
-The Series Bonds have been issued pursuant to a Master Indenture of Trust dated as of October 1, 2001, as supplemented and amended (the "Master Indenture"), and pursuant to a 2019FG Series Indenture dated as of June 1, 2019 (the "Series Indenture" and, together with the Master Indenture, the "Indenture"), each between the Authority and Zions Bancorporation, National Association (formerly Zions First National Bank), Denver, Colorado, as trustee.
+This Continuing Disclosure Undertaking (this "Disclosure Certificate") is executed and delivered by the COLORADO HOUSING AND FINANCE AUTHORITY, a body corporate and political subdivision of the State of Colorado (the "Authority"), in connection with the offering of the Authority's Single Family Mortgage Class I Bonds, 2020 Series A (AMT), Single Family Mortgage Class I Bonds, 2020 Series B (Non-AMT), Single Family Mortgage Class I Bonds, 2020 Series C-1 (Federally Taxable) and Single Family Mortgage Class I Adjustable Rate Bonds, 2020 Series C-2 (Federally Taxable) (the "Series Bonds").
+The Series Bonds have been issued pursuant to a Master Indenture of Trust dated as of October 1, 2001, as supplemented and amended (the "Master Indenture"), and pursuant to a 2020ABC Series Indenture dated as of February 1, 2020 (the "Series Indenture" and, together with the Master Indenture, the "Indenture"), each between the Authority and Zions Bancorporation, National Association (formerly Zions First National Bank), Denver, Colorado, as trustee.
 The Authority may issue additional series of bonds under the Master Indenture upon satisfaction of the conditions set forth in the Master Indenture.
 All bonds and notes issued under the Master Indenture, including the Series Bonds, are referred to herein as the "Bonds."
 Capitalized terms used but not defined herein shall have meanings ascribed thereto in the Indenture or in the Official Statement (defined below).
 The Authority covenants and agrees as follows: